Timeline of crimes involving the Order of Nine Angles: Finland

 In addition to the central nexion in Tampere and the ones in Kankaanpää ("Nexion Vihtu") and Lahti, Finland has at least two others, "Louhi Lodge" and "the Temple of the Black Sun".
 According to Izvestia investigation, the Temple is run by a Russian man living in Finland, and it has branches in Northwestern Russia, where initiates have performed rituals in Murmansk Oblast and Karelia bordering Finland.
 The network also runs the publishing house "Totenburg".
 Dozens of people involved in the Russian branch have taken part in the invasion of Ukraine, and Finnish members have visited training camps run by Russian neo-Nazis.
 Russian Temple members have been arrested for child sexual abuse.
 According to Expo, Finnish ONA has organized firearm drills for its members.

 A far-right Finns Party Espoo city council member Jiri Keronen told that he "avows" the teachings of ONA and that he is republishing their works.
 Viljam Nyman had been member of the Lapland board of the Finns Party, and the Finnish member suspected of a string of letter bombs was a party ideologue, publishing dozens of articles in the Finns party organ.

-In July 2025, the Finnish Police announced they are investigating a Finnish teen who was in contact with 764 and allegedly convinced a man to commit suicide.
-In addition the police are examining whether two suicides committed by teen girls in Jätkäsaari that month are linked.
+In July 2025, the Finnish police announced the investigation of a Finnish teen who was in contact with 764 and allegedly convinced a man to commit suicide.
+In addition the police were examining whether two suicides committed by teen girls in Jätkäsaari that month are linked.
 In November 2025 the Finnish National Bureau of Investigation announced they have arrested multiple local people affiliated with Nihilistic violent extremism networks of the Com, 764, NLM and MKU.
 They are believed to have victimized dozens of children.